Is Teekay Corporation Primed For A Short Squeeze?

 Then Why Is Anybody Short?

-I believe a majority of the recent short positions are likely due to oil-related momentum bets, exacerbated by recent panic surrounding Teekay Offshore Partners (TOO).
+I believe a majority of the recent short positions are likely due to oil-related momentum bets, exacerbated by recent panic surrounding Teekay Offshore Partners.
 TK has traded in a strong correlation to oil over the past couple months, which has perhaps inspired this misguided trade.
 However, there are likely some additional shorts who believe they have fundamentals on their side, perhaps encouraged by a recent report from Morgan Stanley analyst Fotis Giannakoulis.

-I’ve fully-reviewed the recently report by Mr. Giannakoulis and have found (as detailed in the linked article below) what I believe to be numerous logical fallacies and a handful of factual anomalies.
-In strictly my opinion, I believe Mr. Giannakoulis is extremely out of his depth in terms of analyzing both Teekay Offshore (TOO) and especially Teekay LNG Partners (TGP) and I believe the overall report lacks the due diligence one would otherwise expect from a major bank analyst.
+I've fully reviewed the recent report by Mr. Giannakoulis and have found (as detailed in the linked article below) what I believe to be numerous logical fallacies and a handful of factual anomalies.
+In strictly my opinion, I believe Mr. Giannakoulis is extremely out of his depth in terms of analyzing both Teekay Offshore and especially Teekay LNG Partners, and I believe the overall report lacks the due diligence one would otherwise expect from a major bank analyst.

-I’ve shared some of these findings in an initial rebuttal piece published in early June.
-For the sake of the length of this update, I suggest reading the rebuttal to get an idea of some of the discrepancies, I estimate that my initial report touched on less than one-third of the issues contained therein.
+I've shared some of these findings in an initial rebuttal piece published in early June.
+For the sake of the length of this update, I suggest reading the rebuttal to get an idea of some of the discrepancies.
+I estimate that my initial report touched on less than one-third of the issues contained therein.
 I heavily encourage all investors, long and short, to review the Morgan Stanley report and make up their own mind.

 Conclusion